Pijuscer/Portfolio/README.md

 # Portfolio
-Portfolio sukurtas naudojant HTML, CSS, JavaScript kalbas.
+Portfolio was created using HTML, CSS, and JavaScript.

-Nuoroda į portfolio:
+Link to portfolio:
 https://pijusit-portfolio.netlify.app/